CorgiTaco/PerfectAccuracy/README.md

 # Perfect Accuracy

-A Fabric Minecraft mod that removes any inaccuracy from projectiles shot/thrown by players, so you can only blame yourself.
+A forge port of a Fabric Minecraft mod that removes any inaccuracy from projectiles shot/thrown by players, so you can only blame yourself.

 Applies to Bows, Crossbows, Ender Pearls, Tridents, Fishing Rods, Snowballs, Eggs and Splash Potions.